 Here’s an example.

 Images in real estate Facebook ads are not “one size fits all.”
-Each goal has its own specific proportions that Facebook recommends:
+Each goal has its specific proportions that Facebook recommends:

-We’ve already covered a number of ads that feature properties themselves.
+We’ve already covered several ads that feature properties themselves.
 But don’t stop with the traditional fare.
 Instead, experiment with unique imagery like these examples of organic real-estate posts that went viral:

 Step 3: Write attention-grabbing copy